Google Retires 7 Structured Data Features To Streamline Search Results

 Automotive listings have also been simplified.
 Previously, structured data allowed for enriched car listings complete with pricing, specifications, and call-to-action options.

-After the Google structured data update 2025, these visual perks will be scaled down.
-Dealers and car marketplaces can still index their content as usual, but the vehicle listing display will lose some of its enhanced search presence.
+Following the Google structured data update 2025, these visual perks were scaled down.
+Dealers and car marketplaces can still index their content as usual, but the vehicle listing display now appears in a simpler format in 2026 search results.

 What Changes for Websites?